dazza-codes/aio-aws/docs/testing.rst

 pythonic framework for testing.
 PyTest gives a guide on `integrating it into your project
 <https://docs.pytest.org/en/latest/goodpractices.html>`_.
 The
 following will give a setup that is both simple and opinionated.
+Another easy win we can get with pytest is code coverage.
+We will use the add-on package ``pytest-cov`` for this.

 --------
 setup.py